 - Never wear cotton, even at the underwear level.
 Synthetic materials, wool, and especially performance/wicking materials should be your clothing of choice.
 For mountaineering, since cotton won’t dry and doesn’t insulate while wet, it can pose a hazard.
 You will want to wear sports or mountaineering clothing and you will want to bring extra.

-- For footwear, wear proper winter mountaineering boots with step-in crampons (which can be rented, even done for you as a convenience).
-That said, for this course, you may opt to use regular winter hiking boots and slightly less aggressive strap-on crampons.
-For this course, this footwear is completely adequate.
+- For footwear, wear proper winter mountaineering boots with step-in crampons (which can be rented, even done for you as a convenience if we lack your size).
+That said, for this course, you may opt to use stiff winter hiking boots and strap-on crampons.
+For this course, this footwear is adequate.
 You will still learn the correct techniques.
+That said, using the real deal is strongly recommended for the optimum experience.

 For your mountaineering skills course gear needs, in addition to your own non-cotton base layers, hiking/climbing pants with shirt, and footwear, as described above, plus rain pants/jacket, we offer three options.
 Click to expand.